oneness/oneness/README.md

 brain to think, shock me via [Twitter](https://twitter.com/KasimTuman).

 **Note**: I am **NOT** currently available for hire and do **NOT** respond to third party recruiters.
-However, if your company values fast feedback cycle, developer productivity via great tooling and functional approach to problem solving, I'd be interested in spending sometime together to solve interesting problems.
+However, if your company values fast feedback cycle, developer productivity via great tooling and functional approach to problem solving, I'd be interested in spending sometime together to solve tough problems.

 # Work Experience